CyberFlameGO/svnpython/Doc/library/urllib2.rst

    The handlers raise this exception (or derived exceptions) when they run into a problem.
 It is a subclass of :exc:`IOError`.

-   .. attribute:: reason

-      The reason for this error.
-It can be a message string or another exception instance (:exc:`socket.error` for remote URLs, :exc:`OSError` for local URLs).

 .. exception:: HTTPError

-   Though being an exception (a subclass of :exc:`URLError`), an :exc:`HTTPError` can also function as a non-exceptional file-like return value (the same thing that :func:`urlopen` returns).
+   A subclass of :exc:`URLError`, it can also function as a non-exceptional file-like return value (the same thing that :func:`urlopen` returns).
 This is useful when handling exotic HTTP errors, such as requests for authentication.

-   .. attribute:: code

-      An HTTP status code as defined in `RFC 2616 <http://www.faqs.org/rfcs/rfc2616.html>`_.
-      This numeric value corresponds to a value found in the dictionary of codes as found in :attr:`BaseHTTPServer.BaseHTTPRequestHandler.responses`.

 The following classes are provided:

-.. class:: Request(url[, data][, headers][, origin_req_host][, unverifiable])
+.. class:: Request(url[, data][, headers] [, origin_req_host][, unverifiable])

    This class is an abstraction of a URL request.